-ECU MedFT Graduate Name of Employer Completing Survey I. How long has this MedFT been working at this is site?
+ECU MedFT Graduate Name of Empl Survey oyer Completing I. How long has this MedFT been working at this site?
 II.
-How long have you been working as the Medl FT's supervisor?
+How long have you been working g as the MedFT's supervisor?
 III.
-Please rate the Medical Family Therapist nam the accompanying scales. ed above on the following criteria using
+Please rate the Medical Family T the accompanying scales.
+Therapist named above on the fo ollowing criteria using Abovo Polow

-Г I I T D 1

-D 11 .
+T .
+T

 Above Below

 Excellent Average Average Average

 1. Appropriate overall background

 for this employment

 2. Appropriate research training

 3. Appropriate teaching training

 4. Appropriate leadership training

 4. Appropriate leadership training

 6. Appropriate knowledge of

 Medical Family Therapy/Integrated

 Behavioral Health Care

 7. Demonstrated Clinical

 Competency (e.g., joining,

 assessment, diagnosis,

 interventions, treatment planning)

 8. Demonstrated Competency as

 Supervisor Mentor/Candidate

 9. Ability to teach/research/supervise

 diverse student/participant population

 10. Ability to collaborate with

 professional colleagues and teams

 11. Ability to handle suicide,

 homicide, child maltreatment, and

 domestic violence cases as a

 supervisor/clinician

 12. Has ability to mentor others in

 expected areas and within one's role

+1 T T

 13. Ability to maintain

 research/scholarly productivity

-ı

 14. Contributes to the advancement

 of Medical Family Therapy through

 their role

 15. Professional demeanor

 (actions and appearance)

 16. Ability to execute a professional

 presentation/seminar

 17. Ability to work collaboratively

 with other

 researchers/trainers/supervisors in the

 community

 18. Ability to secure internal or

 external funding as expended in the

 intern's role

 19. Ability to receive feedback/

 collaborate with members of the

 system at any and all levels

 20. Demonstrate an appropriate

-knowledge of statistics and research
+knowledge of statistics and research methods

-methods

 21. Demonstrates use of evidence-

 based approaches in one's

 teaching/research/supervision/clinical

 work

 22. Demonstrates ethical

 practice/research

 23. Awareness of healthcare policies

 that influence

 research/practice/training/financing

 of services

 24. Demonstrates attention to

 diversity and cultural humility at the

 site and community levels

 25. Ability to complete

 records/reports on time

 26. Maintains professional work

 ethic and relationship with

 supervisors/administrators,

 colleagues, and staff members

 27. Manages time well

 28. Responsive to communication

 initiated by others (e.g., email, texts,

 voicemails) in a tidy manner

+·, m a day mamor l . l .
+I

-IV.
-Briefly describe the success of this MedFT in your organization.
-V. What are the outcomes that are used to gauge the productivity of this MedFT in your organization and how are they performing on each (e.g., client contact hours, reports written, articles submitted, courses taught)?
-VI.
-Briefly describe what this MedFT needed to learn on the job, in order to be a stronger contributor to your organization.
+- IV.
+Briefly describe the success of this MedFT in your organization. - V. What are the outcomes that are used to gauge the productivity of this MedFT in your organization and how are they performing on each (e.g., client contact hours, reports written, articles submitted, courses taught)? - VI.
+Briefly describe what this MedFT needed to learn on the job, in order to be a stronger contributor to your organization. - VII.

-VII.
 Overall, how would you rate this Medical Family Therapist's performance compared to other persons of similar education and experience in your organization?

-Excellent Above Average Average Below Average
+Excellent Excellent Above Average Below Average